CanopyTax/canopy-styleguide-old/src/custom-elements/cps-tooltip/Readme.md

 ## Notes
 The `<cps-tooltip>` dom node is `display: inline`.

+`cps-tooltip.js` creates the custom element that is watching for mouseover events.
+That then displays `tooltip-popup.component.js` which renders the HTML given to it by the `html=` prop.

 ## Properties
 Properties are good for both initial configuration and for all subsequent changes to the DOM element.
 - `html` (required): A string of html to show in the tooltip.